 How to Use Watercolor Pencils

 Watercolor pencils are an easy and effective way to add beautiful color gradations and shading to you artwork.
-This is a guide about how to use watercolor pencils
+This is a page about how to use watercolor pencils

 Watercolor pencils can be very versatile, and can be a great way to express your creativity.
 They can also be a wonderful tool for adult coloring pages.